awsdocs/amazon-personalize-developer-guide/doc_source/interactions-dataset-requirements.md

 + Item ID
 + Timestamp \(in Unix epoch time format\)

+The maximum total number of optional metadata fields you can add to an Interactions dataset, combined with total number of *distinct* event types in your data, is 10\.
+The metadata fields include EVENT\_TYPE, EVENT\_VALUE, IMPRESSION, and RECOMMENDATION\_ID metadata fields along with any custom metadata fields you add to your schema\.

 For more information on minimum requirements and maximum data limits for an Interactions dataset, see [Service Quotas](limits.md#limits-table)\.